 User Story Estimation

-The Developers estimate the relative effort involved to implement the User Stories.
-This is an important point, because traditionally the developers have had estimates imposed on them.
-By 'owning' the estimates, the developers not only have a vested interest in meeting those estimates, but they also tend to make much more realistic estimates in the first place.
+Note that the team members estimate the effort involved to implement the User Stories.
+This is an important point, because traditionally the team has had estimates imposed on them, or the estimation has been performed by a small group of experts.
+By ‘owning’ the estimates, the team members not only have a vested interest in meeting those estimates, but they also tend to make much more realistic estimates in the first place.

-Each story receives an estimate of 1, 2 or 3 Points.
-A point is an arbitrary value that is used to perform estimates of one story relative to another.
-One simple method is to choose a Story and set its estimate to 2 points.
-Select another Story, and decide whether it's the same size and therefore 2 points as well, smaller and therefore 1 point, or larger and thus 3 points.
-If the developers don't feel comfortable providing an estimate to a story, it's likely because they don't know enough about it.
+If the team doesn’t feel comfortable providing an estimate to a Story, it’s likely because they don’t know enough about it.
 In that case, they ask the Product Owner for more information.
 This can result in the developers having enough detail to provide the estimate, or that the Story may need to be split into multiple stories.

 Estimation Example